 The District Attorney assigned to the case understood the argument, but made an offer that the client could earn a dismissal by completing an 18-month drug rehabilitation program called Prop 36.

-Greg thought this was far too much for such a small amount of meth and asked to resolve the case for 26 narcotics anonymous meetings instead.
+Greg thought this was far too much for such a small amount of meth and asked to resolve the case for 26 Narcotics Anonymous (NA) meetings instead.